 Growing feed and forage for livestock is another specialty area.
 Consider growing plants for birdseed, too: sunflower, millet, and canary grass are popular.
 You could grow turnips and rutabagas for livestock to forage.
 If you have the right pasture, you can grow hay for other farmers.

 04 of 09

-Edible oils like flaxseed and borage, castor beans and sesame can be good alternative choices.
-Also consider sunflower, comfrey, jojoba, lupine, milkweed and safflower.Continue to 5 of 9 below.
+Edible oils like flaxseed and borage, castor beans, and sesame can be good alternative choices.
+Also consider other popular cooking and cosmetic oils like sunflower, comfrey, jojoba, lupine, milkweed, and safflower.Continue to 5 of 9 below.

 05 of 09